In order to receive benefits through the U.S. Department of Veterans Affairs (VA), individuals must be classified as a veteran.

 The first step in determining whether a person is qualified for VA benefits is determining whether the person meets the VA’s definition of “veteran.”
 While this may seem like a simple question, there are some nuances that are important to understand.
 The VA defines the word veteran as “a person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable.”

-For VA purposes, active military, naval, or air service includes not only Army, Navy, Marine Corps, Air Force, and Coast Guard service, but also a member of the Reserves, Air or Army National Guard, or military academies in certain circumstances.
-Military service also includes commissioned officers in the Public Health Service on full-time duty, commissioned officers of the National Oceanic and Atmospheric Administration or Environmental Science Services Administration on full-time duty, and service by certain civilians whose work supported military operations during specific periods of conflict.
+For VA purposes, when it comes to the definition of a veteran, active military, naval, or air service includes not only the United States Army, Navy, Marine Corps, Air Force, and Coast Guard service, but also a member of the Reserves, Air or Army National Guard, or military academies in certain circumstances.
+Military service also includes commissioned officers in the Public Health Service on full-time duty, commissioned officers of the National Oceanic and Atmospheric Administration or Environmental Science Services Administration on full-time duty, and service by certain civilians whose work supported military operations and the armed forces during specific periods of conflict or period of war.

 Condition of Discharge